dwt/pyexpect/README.md

 Best viewed in an example:

-    >>> expect(3).to_equal(4)
+    >>> expect(3).to.equal(4)
     Traceback (most recent call last):
       File "<input>", line 1, in <module>
       File "expect.py", line 146, in __call__
-    AssertionError: Expect 3 to be equal to 4
+    AssertionError: Expect 3 to equal 4

 Line noise is reduced as much as possible, so the error message is displayed as near to the problematic code as possible.
 No stack traces to dig through, clear and consistent error messages that tell you what went wrong.
 Thats how assertions should work.

 ## Why should I use expect() over self.assert*?

 This is best explained in cotrast to the classic assertion pattern like the python unittest module uses.
-However, these assertions can be used anywhere and do not depend on any unittest package.
-But now for the example:
+In addition to all that however, these assertions can be used anywhere and do not depend on any unittest package.
+But lets start with an example:

     self.assertEquals('foo', 'bar')

 In this assertion it is not possible to see which of the arguments is the expected and which is the actual value.
-While this ordering is mostly internally consistent within the unittest package (sadly only mostly), it is not consistent between all the different unit testing packages out there for python and especially not between different languages this pattern has been implemented on.
+While this ordering is mostly internally consistent between the different assertions within the unittest package (sadly only mostly), it is not consistent between all the different unit testing packages out there for python and especially not between different languages this pattern has been implemented on.

 To add insult to injury some frameworks will then output the error message like this:
 (Yes unittest I'm looking at you!)